 ATC-Ahmedabad has urgently allowed the aircraft for landings.
 Crash fire tenders, ambulances, medical facilities were also deployed when the aircraft landed at 12:30 pm at the Ahmedabad Airport.
 The passenger was treated at the airport by a doctor.

 According to sources, the passenger did not have to enter the hospital as he had a general health problem.
 John Kohler started his world tour in Colombia in June 2018.
 Till now, he has visited Bahrain, UAE and Pakistan.
 He was currently going to Karachi from Karachi to Multan.

 Emergency Landing in Pilot of Ahmedabad

 The general aviation tarmac - Ahmedabad, India.
 The ground staff patiently waited two hours for me to secure the aircraft.
 I was extremely weak and further affected by the midday heat and humidity.
 This was the low point of my trip.

 After aircraft tie-down, I spent 4 hours waiting to clear customs, probably due to my unorthodox arrival.
 My customs paperwork contained at least twenty forms, all needing to be signed and stamped with multiple copies distributed to various departments.
 The Indians love their paperwork and their bureaucracy is formidable.

 I spent the next 4 days recovering in my hotel room, but managed to take a few walks near the hotel.
-Strong odors, noise from honking tuk tuks, the crush of humanity, and ever rising levels of humidity as the monsoon intensifies - the dirt and air pollution can make visiting urban India overwhelming.
+Strong odors, noise from honking tuk tuks, the crush of humanity, and ever rising levels of humidity as the monsoon intensifies - visiting urban India can be overwhelming.